AVGRadmin/DeepLiveCam/README.md

 - If you need to reset the models, you can use the `make setup_models` command, which will clean up and re-download the models.
 ## Adding New Forks
 To add a new fork, you only need to:
+1. Clone the desired fork inside the repo folder.
-1. Add the volume in the Docker Compose file.
+2. Add the volume in the Docker Compose file.
-2. Make sure to have all required models.
+3. Make sure to have all required models.
-3. Start app
+4. Start app

 This setup makes it easy to experiment with various forks of the application, allowing for quick changes and minimal configuration effort.